Health Officials In China Say 9 Dead From Newly Identified Coronavirus

 The CDC announced last week that it had begun screening passengers arriving from Wuhan at three airports, Los Angeles International, San Francisco International and New York's JFK.
 On Tuesday, the CDC said it was adding Atlanta's Hartfield-Jackson International and Chicago's O'Hare International to the list and that all arrivals from Wuhan would be routed through those five airports.

+At London's Heathrow airport, a separate area will be set up to screen passengers from areas affected by the virus, Britain's Transport Minister Grant Shapps said Wednesday.

-Li said the sudden uptick in confirmed cases in China was due to more effective diagnosis.
+The Health Commission's Li said the sudden uptick in confirmed cases in China was due to more effective diagnosis.
 He said 2,197 people who were in close contact with infected patients were being tracked and that 1,394 of them are under close medical observation.

 Meanwhile, the head of China's Bureau of Disease Prevention and Control said Wednesday that the new virus had originated in wild animals sold at a seafood market in Wuhan.